Productive collaboration completing sketch for project together.

 • Consider your financial decisions

-Updating your approach to cash flow management will enable your business to pay its bills on schedule, weather unexpected expenses, and invest in opportunities for further growth.
+Updating your approach to cash flow management will enable your business to pay its bills on schedule, weather unexpected expenses, and invest in opportunities for growth.
+Taking further steps to develop or refine your working capital and cash flow management strategy can position your business for growth and increase its resilience.

 Managing cash flow can be a challenge for business owners at the best of times — but it’s especially challenging in times of economic uncertainty.
-Expenses stay high but your revenue may vary, making it difficult to know how much money is entering and exiting your business.
+Expenses stay high but your cash collection may vary, making it difficult to know how much money is entering and exiting your business.

 What is cash flow management?